HasanAhmadQ7/redshift_sparkify/README.md

 | users | 97 | 64 |
 | time | 8023 | 80 |

 Sortkeys are chosen to be the same as the join keys.
-Therefore, primary keys of the dimension tables are designated as sortkeys.
+Therefore, the primary keys of the dimension tables are designated as sortkeys.